at15/faiss-s3/exp/faiss-s3-rs/docs/02-tantivy-with-local-faiss.md

 }
 ```

+## Generate embedding in rust

+To make our life easier, I think we need to generate embedding in rust.
+`fastembed-rs` works for both text and image.
+When using nomic's embedding,
+You can embed text and image into same vector space https://huggingface.co/nomic-ai/nomic-embed-vision-v1.5

 ## Build faiss and tantivy index in rust

-Similar to the turpobuffer blog, we need to keep track of both the cluster id and local id in the full text index.
+Similar to the turpobuffer blog https://turbopuffer.com/blog/native-filtering, we need to keep track of both the cluster id and local id in the full text index.

-To make our life easier, I think